Concepts

 Relationship

-- income = earned or received
+- income refers to amounts received

-- benefits = support provided
+- benefits represent structured support

 Use in taxation